solana-labs/solana/docs/src/proposals/rip-curl.md

 ## Problem

-Solana's initial RPC implementation was created for the purpose of allowing users to confirm transactions that had just recently been sent to the cluster.
+Safecoin's initial RPC implementation was created for the purpose of allowing users to confirm transactions that had just recently been sent to the cluster.
 It was designed with memory usage in mind such that any validator should be able to support the API without concern of DoS attacks.

-Later down the line, it became desirable to use that same API to support the Solana explorer.
+Later down the line, it became desirable to use that same API to support the Safecoin explorer.
 The original design only supported minutes of history, so we changed it to instead store transaction statuses in a local RocksDB instance and offer days of history.
 We then extended that to 6 months via BigTable.